louiscklaw/3D-printer-board/README.md

 ### IDEA
-is it possible 1 extruder and 1 hotend off ?
+1. is it possible 1 extruder and 1 hotend off ?
+    - done